cosmos/sdk-tutorials/academy/my-own-chain/gas-meter.md

 * You understand the concepts of gas.
 * Have Go installed.
 * The checkers blockchain codebase with the game wager and its handling.
-You can get there by following the [previous steps](./game-wager.md) or checkin out the [relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/game-wager).
+You can get there by following the [previous steps](./game-wager.md) or checking out the [relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/game-wager).

 </HighlightBox>